 People had access to external healthcare professionals in order to maintain their wellbeing.
 We looked at records, which detailed visits and appointments people had with outside health agencies.
-We saw that people received the appointments they needed.
+We saw people received the appointments they needed.
 People were registered with local GPs and received visits from them when they needed them.
-People who lived at the home told us they were supported to see a doctor if they needed one.
-Comments included, "There is always a doctor if I need one".
-And, "If you feel ill, the doctor is here straight away".
+People who lived at the home told us they were supported to see a doctor i they needed one.